 “This cohort has been one of the most worthwhile professional development opportunities that I have participated in….
 My cohort peer partner and the facilitators have challenged me to think outside the box in planning, marketing and implementing our new Para Pro Plus Career Pathway program.” – Scott Hall, ABE Supervisor, St. Paul Public Schools

 See a previous article for a complete description of the cohort.
-The application form is available here – due Friday, June 8, 2018.
-Contact Liz Andress, ATLAS Adult Career Pathways Consultant, with questions.
+The application form is due Friday, June 8, 2018.
+Contact Liz Andress, ATLAS Adult Career Pathways Consultant, at email@example.com with questions.